 How to set up Jira Issue Security Scheme?

-To create an issue security scheme follow the steps below.
+To create an issue security scheme, follow the steps below.

-1. Open Settings and click on the Issues.
+1. Open Settings and click on Issues.

 2. Scroll down to the “ISSUE ATTRIBUTES” section and open “Issue Security Schemes”.